 more violently than most women, and women will tend to act more

 (regardless of the damage) longer than most men.

 Statistically, women are at greater risk than men for narcissistic abuse.

-Women are also biologically and genetically engineered to have a focus on ‘the one’, and will try to make painful relationships work, whereas men have a greater capacity to think in terms of ‘there are plenty more opportunities available’.
-(More information regarding this is my eBook How to Identify and Heal from Narcissistic Abuse.)
+Another distinction, which makes women traditionally more susceptible to narcissistic abuse, is: they are biologically and genetically engineered to have a focus on 'the one', and will try to make painful relationships work, whereas most men have a greater capacity to think in terms of 'there are other opportunities available'.

 There are no firm statistics available in regard to the frequency of Narcissistic Personality Disorder (NPD).
 Psychologists state that 1% of the population is diagnosed with NPD, and that 75% of the cases in therapy are men.
 This 1% statistic is gathered only from individuals diagnosed in therapy.